HOLIDAY SALE

 1. Circadian Mismatch

-Your circadian rhythm controls your sleep-wake cycle, digestion, metabolism, stress hormones, and cognitive performance.
+Your circadian rhythm controls your sleep-wake cycle, digestion, metabolism, hormones, and cognitive performance.

 When you travel across time zones (or even wake up drastically earlier than normal), your brain releases signals at the wrong times: